 8. The Shores of Bassenthwaite Lake

 Bassenthwaite Lake is just a short drive from Cockermouth and provides a huge amount to do around the shores.
 Wildlife-spotters will want to head to one of the two nature reserves or to the Lake District Wildlife Park.
-If you’re a fan of your history, seek out Mirehouse, or enjoy a tour and tipple at the Lakes Distillery (discounts available for guests with Sally’s Cottages).
+If you’re a fan of your history, seek out Mirehouse, or enjoy a tour and tipple at the Lakes Distillery.
 There's also the lovely little St Bega's Church or the woodland walks of Dodd Wood.

 9. Whinlatter Forest